The Changing Role of Law Enforcement

 Fire Extinguisher Basics

 It’s important to help employees understand that with proper training and education, fire extinguishers can save lives and property.
 Many adults may not know how or when to use fire extinguishers.
-OMAG encourages our municipalities to hold fire safety training, teaching employees how to use a fire extinguisher, when to use one, and what a particular fire extinguisher’s limits are.
+OMAG encourages our municipalities to hold fire safety training, teaching employees how to use a fire extinguisher, when to use one, and what a particular fire extinguisher’s limit are.

 There are five primary classes of fire extinguishers, each designed to put out different kinds of fires.
 Class A is for use on ordinary materials like cloth, wood, and paper.
 Class B is for use on combustible and flammable liquids like grease, gasoline, oil, and oil-based paints.
 Class C is used on electrical equipment like appliances, tools, computers, or other equipment that is plugged in.
 Class D extinguishers are for use on flammable metals and are specialized extinguishers usually for factories.
 Any time an SDS (Safety Data Sheet) recommends a product requiring a Class D extinguisher, there should be one present in the facility.
 Finally, there are Class K fire extinguishers, which are used for vegetable oils and animal fats used in cooking appliances.
 Most offices, vehicles, shops, and homes now use multipurpose fire extinguishers that are labeled Classes A, B, & C and can handle almost any type of fire.